Guest Blog

 Aligning Work with Core Personal Values

-Some social enterprise (SE) founders felt disillusioned with working in corporate and non-profit sectors.
-They believed that neither environment allowed them to engage in work that truly aligned with their aspirations and core personal values—such as social justice, equity, inclusion, decolonization, and diversity.
+Some social enterprise (SE) founders expressed disillusionment with their experiences in the corporate and non-profit sectors.
+They felt these environments often failed to support work that aligned with their core personal values—such as social justice, equity, inclusion, decolonization, and diversity.

-Motivated by a desire to create meaningful, paid work for themselves and like-minded individuals, these founders envisioned a better world—one where empathy and care are considered common sense, and where people can live with dignity and peace.
+Driven by a desire to create meaningful, paid work for themselves and others who share these values, these founders envisioned a world where empathy and care are foundational principles, and where all individuals can live with dignity and peace.

-By starting a social enterprise, they sought opportunities to bring together individuals who share their values to form teams or collectives.
-These collaborations aim to advance a shared vision, align skills with social purpose, foster a sense of fulfillment, and contribute to meaningful systems change.
+By launching social enterprises, they sought to build teams or collectives rooted in shared purpose.
+These collaborations aim to align skills with social impact, foster a sense of fulfillment, and contribute to transformative systems change.

 Figure 3: Aligning work with core values